jcfranco/dev-summit-2021-design-system-components/slides/index.md

   - W3C specification (future-proof)
   - Encapsulation (Shadow DOM)
   - Familiarity (HTML)
-  - Framework agnostic (can be used in any framework)
+  - Framework agnostic (Can be used in any framework)

 ---